-The University System of Georgia (USG) and GC has contracted with a third party to provide a System-wide solution for members of the GC community to report confidentially and anonymously any issues of concern or fiscal misconduct to management.
+The University System of Georgia (USG) and GCSU has contracted with a third party to provide a System-wide solution for members of the GCSU community to report confidentially and anonymously any issues of concern or fiscal misconduct to management.
 This ensures that the campus can appropriately respond to items promptly.
 It provides flexibility to set up anonymous communications and feedback.
 Any reported fiscal misconduct concerns brought to the Office of Internal Audit or the hotline are followed through by the campus triage committee.
-The triage committee consists of Legal Affairs, Internal Audit, Human Resources and Institutional Equity and Diversity and determines to the extent necessary the appropriate review or investigation.
-The committee may also make a recommendation to seek outside consultation from other GC and University System departments or outside agencies.
+The triage committee consists of Legal Affairs, Internal Audit, Human Resources and the Office of Inclusive Excellence and determines to the extent necessary the appropriate review or investigation.
+The committee may also make a recommendation to seek outside consultation from other GCSU and University System departments or outside agencies.
 In all fiscal misconduct related reports, it is the intent of the Office of Internal Audit to follow Section 16.4 of the BOR Business Procedures Manual.
 Questions & Answers – Fiscal Misconduct Policy

 1. Why do we need a fiscal misconduct policy?